Duluth offers a variety of seasonal climbing opportunities within the city limits.

 Casket Quarry is the informal name for an abandoned quarry located below Skyline Parkway in West Duluth.
 The land was originally owned and worked by the Duluth Crushed Stone Company throughout the early 20th century.
 By the time the company ceased operations it had quarried out a 1000-foot-long, 100-foot-high cliff of black gabbro.

-By the 1970s, groundwater seeping down the rock face that froze into impressive icicles and pillar formations had attracted the attention of the local ice climbing community.
+By the 1970s, groundwater seeping down the rock face that froze into impressive icicles and pillars had attracted the attention of the local ice climbing community.
 In the ensuing decades, climbers from beyond Duluth became commonplace as word spread throughout the Midwest of this superb concentration of vertical ice.
-More recently, Casket Quarry’s reputation as a steep and spectacular climbing location has been augmented with the focused development of equipped mixed climbing routes.
+More recently, Casket Quarry’s reputation as a climbing location has been augmented with the focused development of equipped mixed (a combination of rock and ice) climbing routes.

 Rock climbing, Bouldering, Mixed

-Duluth’s premier rock climbing crag is Ely’s Peak, a prominent knob of archaic bedrock that looms fortress-like over the St. Louis River valley.
-The rock is firm basalt; vertical cracks and angular face holds dominate the climbing here.
-Climbs are typically 40 to 60 feet in length, but there are exceptions nearly twice this size.
-There are two separate outcroppings with climbing routes at Ely’s Peak: Tunnel Bluff, which is pierced by an abandoned railway tunnel, and the adjacent Northwestern Bluff, located across a forested drainage.
+Duluth’s premier rock climbing crag is Ely’s Peak, a prominent knob of archaic basalt that looms fortress-like over the St. Louis River valley.
+Vertical cracks and angular face holds define the climbing here.
+Routes are typically 40 to 60 feet in length, but there are exceptions nearly twice as long.
+There are two separate rock climbing outcrops at Ely’s Peak: Tunnel Bluff, which is pierced by an abandoned railway tunnel, and the adjacent Northwestern Bluff, located across a forested drainage.

 In winter, some of the most challenging mixed climbs established outside of the Rockies traverse the ceiling and icy portals of the old tunnel.
 These routes must be seen to be believed.